Paul Richards – BWMAT Governor

-Paul joined the governing board of St John’s in 2013, becoming Chair in 2015.
-His daughter is a current pupil at St John’s and his son now studies at Clevedon Academy.
-As a parent and local business owner, Paul recognises the importance of good educational provision and he became a governor to apply his skillset to help develop school improvement so that St John’s can achieve its ambition to be an Outstanding school.
+Paul joined the governing board of St John’s in 2013.
+His daughter is a current pupil at St John’s and his son studies at Clevedon Learning Trust.
+As a parent and local business owner, Paul recognises the importance of good educational provision and he became a governor to apply his skill set to help develop school improvement so that St John’s can achieve its ambition to be an Outstanding school.

 Paul holds several other voluntary positions within the community, including as a board member of Clevedon Chamber of Commerce and Constructing Excellence South West.